 Generally I bake at 150-160 degrees for up to 30 minutes, flip then lower it to 50 to 75 degrees for another 10 minutes.

 The same rule applies – I never aim to bake all my meats “well done” unless if I am willingly wait to cook and eat both within the same feeding window.

-Generously salt, season further with oregano / rosemary and allow to cool.
+Generously salt, season further with herbs and allow to cool.
 Set aside two (2) serves in the fridge for allocating two days of consumption, and store the semi-cooked rest in the freezer.
 Next morning, move to fridge to gently defrost by nighttime for it to prepare yet another re-heating episode.